Kavya-Sandhu/job-recommendation-app/README.md

 User → Skill → Job → Company → Location

 So instead of simply searching for the word "Java", the system can understand the relationships between the user, skills, jobs, companies, and locations.

+---
+# Why Graph Database

+A traditional relational database stores information mainly in tables.

+For this project, there are many relationships:

+User has Skill
+Job requires Skill
+Job belongs to Company
+Company located in City
+User interested in Job
+User has Experience

+A graph database represents these naturally as:
+Nodes
+User
+Skill
+Job
+Company
+Location

+Relationships:
+HAS_SKILL
+REQUIRES_SKILL
+WORKS_FOR
+LOCATED_IN
+APPLIED_FOR
+This makes it easier to discover connections between different pieces of information.

 # 🎯 Project Objectives